 If a bike won your heart enough for you to buy it, it would break your heart for you to lose it.

-That's why insurance for your motorcycle is so invaluable.
-You never know what's going to happen, so it's good there are enough options to protect you in every situation.
+That's why insurance for your motorcycle is so valuable.
+You never know what will happen, so it's good there are enough options to protect you in every situation.
 But we know that finding the right motorcycle insurance can be a challenge.